 - Sundeck at the top of the Silver Queen Gondola has quick and fresh eats for the experienced skiers who visit.

-- The table service restaurant Ajax Tavern, at the base of the Silver Queen Gondola, is billed as having “bistro-inspired comfort food.”
+- The table service restaurant Ajax Tavern, at the base of the Silver Queen Gondola, offers “bistro-inspired comfort food.”

 - For breakfast or lunch, check out Bonnie’s Restaurant, a mid-mountain stop off of Tourtelotte Park.